kajabi-coupon-code/.github/profile/README.md

-# Kajabi Coupon Code March 2026 – Grab $1,200 Discount
+# Kajabi Coupon Code April 2026 – Grab $1,200 Discount

 **Kajabi coupon code** seekers stop scrolling right now.
 Looking for an exclusive and legit Kajabi coupon code for 2026?
 You landed in a smart place.
 With our **special partner offer**, you can unlock **annual billing savings worth up to $1,200** on Kajabi plans.
 That drops monthly costs significantly compared with regular month-by-month pricing.
 Verified.
 Clean.
 Ready to use today.